Disney's Alice Comedy Alice and the Dog Catcher, a short mixing live-action

 the "Mouse House" since 2005, most recently as an executive VP of corporate real estate and alliances, and treasurer.

-Disney's adventure film The BFG is released to theaters.
-Co-produced by Steven Spielberg,
+Disney's adventure film The BFG is released in U.S. theaters.
+Directed and produced by

-it tells the story of an orphan human girl named Sophie who befriends a benevolent giant, dubbed the
+Steven Spielberg, it tells the story of an orphan human girl named Sophie who befriends a benevolent giant,

 Actress/singer Raini-Alena Rodriguez is born in Bryan, Texas.
 Best known for her roles as Trish in the Disney Channel original series Austin & Ally, she has also appeared in an episode of The Suite Life